jlblumberg/thermostat/README.md

 As a homeowner,
 so that I can turn the heat up on cold days,
 If powersaving mode is off, I want the maximum temperature to be 32 degrees.

+As a homeowner,
+so that I can easily return to baseline,
+I'd like a function to reset the temperature to 20.

 ```